meijerpeter/neeo-driver-osx-volume/README.md

 </plist>
 ```

 With every reboot or new login the NodeJS server will start the `neeo-osx-volume-controller` application on port 6336.
-Increment the port number if you have other NEOO modules running.
+Increment the port number if you have other NEEO modules running.